tomasbasham/ember-cli-pubnub/README.md

 ## Usage

-This addon implements all of the functions listed under the [JavaScript API reference for realtime apps](https://www.pubnub.com/docs/web-javascript/api-reference) as part of the `pubnub` service.
+This addon implements a shim for the PubNub V4 JavaScript library that can be imported as an es6 module.
+The library is initialised with a `pubnub` service that should be used to make requests to the PubNub backend.

 ### Configuration